biodavidjm/prelyscar-web/README.md

-PreLysCar
+PreLysCar web tool
 =========

-Predictor of Lysine Carboxylation
+Predictor of Lysine Carboxylation (PreLysCar) version for the web.